-Accutane or Roaccutane is the brand name of drugs containing isotretinoin or 13-cis-retinoic acid.
-The patent for the drug has run out, and it is sold under different names.
+Accutane or Roaccutane is the brand name for prescription drugs that contain isotretinoin or 13-cis-retinoic acid.

-Isotretinoin is a very strong, effective retinoid, e.g. vitamin A precursor prescribed for severe acne.
-After a single course, about 80% of people report an improvement in hormonal acne, with more than 50% have a complete remission.
+Isotretinoin is a very strong, effective retinoid, or vitamin A precursor, prescribed for severe acne.
+After a single course, about 80% of people report an improvement in hormonal acne, with more than 50% having a complete remission.

 The confirmed side effect is skin, nasal and eye dryness.
 Other effects may include mood changes.

-Due to the potential adverse effect on baby development, women of childbearing age are required to use two forms of contraception before, during and after the course of isotretinoin and have negative pregnancy tests.
+Due to the potential adverse effect on the development of unborn babies, women of childbearing age are required to use two forms of contraception before, during and after the course of isotretinoin and have regular negative pregnancy tests.

 In conclusion, Accutane and its generic variants can cure hormonal acne, but you need to be aware of side effects.

-Side effects of retinoids include skin sensitivity to UV light, that is why retinoids usually are taken in the evening.
-Generally, the stronger is the effect of a retinoid, the stronger are the side effects.
+Side effects of retinoids include skin sensitivity to UV light, which is why retinoids are usually taken in the evening.
+Generally, the stronger the effect of a retinoid, the stronger the side effects.

-Because sex hormones are the underlying cause of the increased sebum production, they are often prescribed to alleviate the hormone imbalance.
+Because male sex hormones are the underlying cause of increased sebum production, female sex hormones are often prescribed to help correct the hormone imbalance.

-The use of proper cosmetic that doesn’t cause comedones formation and acne is very important for avoiding acne flares.
-In addition to makeup itself, skin care products, such as moisturisers are commonly used along with acne medications.
-One study has shown that the application of a moisturiser before topical acne medications did not interfere with efficiency and enhanced tolerability of the drug.
+Moisturisers are commonly used alongside acne medications.
+One study has shown that the application of a moisturiser before topical acne medications did not interfere with the efficiency and enhanced tolerability of the drug.

-While cleansing is a foundation of your skincare routine, it should be followed by a moisturiser that supports the acne healing process.
-It is crucial to hydrate skin and lock in moisture to prevent skin irritation that will result in inflammation and excessive oil production.
-Sond has the solution for this problem with its Product Sidekick Day Cream.
+While cleansing is a foundation of our skincare routine, it should always be followed by a moisturiser that supports the acne healing process.
+It’s crucial to hydrate skin and lock in moisture to prevent skin irritation that will result in inflammation and excessive oil production.

-It is important to use a night cream that provides long term nourishment for your skin helping it to fight acne.
-Sönd has developed the perfect night cream to be used for acne prone skin.
+Sönd has the solution for this problem with its Calming Hydration Day Cream.
+It’s important to use a replenishing night cream that provides long term nourishment for your skin helping it to fight acne.